What is a content calendar?

 Why You Need a Content Calendar

-Content calendars will keep you on track.
+An editorial calendar will keep you on track.
 Plain and simple, they'll keep you working towards the goals you've set for yourself and your team.
-A good calendar will keep you focused on the actions that matter to drive traffic to your website.
+A good calendar will keep you focused on the actions and content ideas that matter.
+Having a plan will focus your marketing team and result in driving more traffic to your website.

 - Monthly performance and KPI reports